MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Improving Adversarial Robustness via Mutual Information Estimation. [[paper]](https://arxiv.org/abs/2207.12203) [[code]](https://github.com/dwDavidxd/MIAT)
+  - Dawei Zhou, Nannan Wang, Xinbo Gao, Bo Han, Xiaoyu Wang, Yibing Zhan, Tongliang Liu. *ICML 2022*
+  - Key Word: Mutual information; Adversarial Robustness.
+  - <details><summary>Digest</summary> We investigate the dependence between outputs of the target model and input adversarial samples from the perspective of information theory, and propose an adversarial defense method.
+Specifically, we first measure the dependence by estimating the mutual information (MI) between outputs and the natural patterns of inputs (called natural MI) and MI between outputs and the adversarial patterns of inputs (called adversarial MI), respectively.

+- Can we achieve robustness from data alone? [[paper]](https://arxiv.org/abs/2207.11727)
+  - Nikolaos Tsilivis, Jingtong Su, Julia Kempe.
+  - Key Word: Dataset Distillation; Distributionally Robust Optimization; Adversarial Augmentation; Adversarial Robustness.
+  - <details><summary>Digest</summary> We devise a meta-learning method for robust classification, that optimizes the dataset prior to its deployment in a principled way, and aims to effectively remove the non-robust parts of the data.
+We cast our optimization method as a multi-step PGD procedure on kernel regression, with a class of kernels that describe infinitely wide neural nets (Neural Tangent Kernels - NTKs).

+- Proving Common Mechanisms Shared by Twelve Methods of Boosting Adversarial Transferability. [[paper]](https://arxiv.org/abs/2207.11694)
+  - Quanshi Zhang, Xin Wang, Jie Ren, Xu Cheng, Shuyun Lin, Yisen Wang, Xiangming Zhu.
+  - Key Word: Adversarial Transferability; Interaction.
+  - <details><summary>Digest</summary> This paper summarizes the common mechanism shared by twelve previous transferability-boosting methods in a unified view, i.e., these methods all reduce game-theoretic interactions between regional adversarial perturbations.
+To this end, we focus on the attacking utility of all interactions between regional adversarial perturbations, and we first discover and prove the negative correlation between the adversarial transferability and the attacking utility of interactions.

 - Calibrated ensembles can mitigate accuracy tradeoffs under distribution shift. [[paper]](https://arxiv.org/abs/2207.08977)
   - Ananya Kumar, Tengyu Ma, Percy Liang, Aditi Raghunathan. *UAI 2022*
   - Key Word: Calibration; Distribution Shift.